kulbhushanchand/kulbhushanchand.github.io/_pages/main/cv.md

 <br>
 - **Research projects**

 See my [OSF page](https://osf.io/wxqdj) for a full list of open source research projects that I'm involved with.
-(At of now the projects are private and will be made public after the publication)
+(As of now the projects are private and will be made public after the publication)

 ## LANGUAGES